Star and crescent: Symbol of Islam

-By the mid-20th century, the symbol came to be re-interpreted as the symbol of Islam or the Muslim community.
+By the mid-20th century, the symbol came to be re-interpreted as a symbol of Islam or the Muslim community.

 This symbolism was embraced by movements of Arab nationalism or Islamism in the 1970s too, such as the proposed Arab Islamic Republic (1974) and the American Nation of Islam (1973).

 Cyril Glassé in his The New Encyclopedia of Islam (2001 edition, s.v.
 "Moon") states that "in the language of conventional symbols, the crescent and star have become the symbols of Islam as much as the cross is the symbol of Christianity."

 By contrast, Crescent magazine — a religious Islamic publication — quoted without giving names that "Many Muslim scholars reject using the crescent moon as a symbol of Islam".

 On February 28, 2017, it was announced by the Qira County government in Hotan Prefecture, Xinjiang, China that those who reported others for stitching the 'star and crescent moon' insignia on their clothing or personal items or having the words 'East Turkestan' on their mobile phone case, purse or other jewelry, would be eligible for cash payments.

 Municipal coats of arms

-The star and crescent as a traditional heraldic charge is in continued use in numerous municipal coats of arms (notably the based on the Leliwa (Tarnowski) coat of arms in the case of Polish municipalities).
+The star and crescent as a traditional heraldic charge is in continued use in numerous municipal coats of arms; notably that based on the Leliwa (Tarnowski) coat of arms in the case of Polish municipalities.

+Diocesan Coat of Arms

 Sports Club Emblems

-In rugby union, Saracens F.C. incorporates the crescent and star in its crest.
+In rugby union, Saracens F.C. incorporates the star and crescent in its crest.
 Drogheda United F.C., Portsmouth F.C., and S.U.
-Sintrense all borrow the crescent and star from their respective towns' coats of arms.
+Sintrense all borrow the star and crescent from their respective towns' coats of arms.
 Mohammedan SC in Kolkata, India also incorporates the symbol in its crest.